forero/SandboxDESI/challenges/end2end2017/instructions.md

 ```

 The first `WARNING` is there because at the moment Lya QSOs with redshift z>2.1 have not been included in the mocks.
-The second `WARNING` indicates that the number density in the mock is slightly below the goal number density.
+The second `WARNING` indicates that the estimated number density in the mock is slightly below the goal number density.
 There must be now two new files `targets.fits` and `truth.fits` in the working directory.